IP powered speakers connect to a PoE type network switch.

-The network attached speakers include a built in amplifier, micro-computer, D to A Converter, and a network connection.
+The network-attached speakers include a built-in amplifier, micro-computer, D to A Converter, and a network connection.
 They also can include an optional microphone so you can use these speakers as intercoms.

-The diagram shows the block diagram for the powered network attached speaker.
+The diagram shows the block diagram for the powered network-attached speaker.

-The amplifier module inside the speaker includes a network interface with specialized micro-computer.
+The amplifier module inside the speaker includes a network interface with a specialized micro-computer.
 The D to A converter (digital to analog converter) provides the analog audio signal that is amplified.
 The amplifier increases the sound power level so that it can drive the speaker.
 Since this is all inside the speaker it makes it very easy to install.

 The powered speakers are part of the total network paging system.
 Besides these IP powered speakers, you can select individual IP amplifiers that drive multiple speakers or intercoms to create a complete audio system.
 There are a number of different IP speakers available.
-You can select ceiling type, bi-directional hall speakers, wall mounted, or speaker panels that fit in a drop ceiling panel.
+You can select ceiling type, bi-directional hall speakers, wall-mounted, or speaker panels that fit in a drop ceiling panel.

 Sound Level of PoE Speakers

 The IP powered speakers can provide a lot of sound output.
 For example, a wall speaker provides a maximum of 99 dB at 1 meter away.
-This is about the sound level from a lawn mower or jackhammer.
+This is about the sound level from a lawnmower or jackhammer.
 As the distance increases the level of the sound is reduced.
 In a classroom application the paging sound level should be less than 70 dB (as long as the students are not all yelling).
 You can reduce the sound level by reducing the power to the speaker.

 Outdoor applications usually require a separate amplifier.
 The sound level can be dramatically increased by selecting higher power IP amplifiers.
 Speakers with higher sound levels allow you to project the sound over a larger area.

-Sound levels above 85 dB can be harmfull.
+Sound levels above 85 dB can be harmful.
 The danger depends on how close you are to the speaker, and how often you are exposed to this sound level.
 Speakers that are very loud are usually mounted high up, on a pole or ceiling.
 Take a look at our article, “What is the Right Sound Level for Your Paging Speakers?” for more detail about sound levels.